nwtime/ntpwww/content/en/archives/4.2.8-series/pps.md

 The PPS signal can be used in either of two ways, one using the NTP grooming and mitigation algorithms and the other using the kernel PPS signal support described in the [Kernel Model for Precision Timekeeping](/archives/4.2.8-series/kern) page.
 The presence of  kernel support is automatically detected during the NTP build process and supporting code automatically compiled.
 In either case, the PPS signal must be present and within nominal jitter and wander tolerances.
 In addition, the prefer peer must be a truechimer; that is, survive the sanity checks and intersection algorithm.
 Finally, the offset of the system clock relative to the prefer peer must be within ±0.5 s.
 The kernel maintains a watchdog timer for the PPS signal; if the signal has not been heard or is out of tolerance for more than some interval, currently two minutes, the kernel discipline is disabled and operation continues as if it were not present.

 An option flag in the driver determines whether the NTP algorithms or kernel support is enabled (if available).
-For historical reasons, the NTP algorithms are selected by by default, since performance is generally better using older, slower systems.
+For historical reasons, the NTP algorithms are selected by default, since performance is generally better using older, slower systems.
 However, performance is generally better with kernel support using newer, faster systems.